This page is all about barbecue tips...

 But it's so much more than that!
 After all, what is a tip?
 It's a piece of confidential advice or inside information.
 A helpful hint.

-But I want you to get so much more out of this than just a bunch of barbecue tips.
 My goal is for you to become a top notch pitmaster!
 This page is designed to do just that!
 Everything you need to know to become a barbecue pit master will be contained within this page and the pages that link to it.

-With these great barbecue tips you will discover;
+With this exclusive information, you will discover;

-So let's get started with the barbecue tips...
+So, let's get started with the barbecue tips...

 The basic concept of barbecue is simple; Take a tough cut of meat.
 Season it so it's nice and spicy and cook it over hardwood smoke, at a low temperature, somewhere between 200°F-250°F, until it becomes tender and delicious.